penguinpowernz/stonkcritter/README.md

     BOT_TOKEN=xxx BOT_CHANNEL=xxx stonkcritter -chat

-Omitting BOT_CHANNEL will cause the bot not to broadcast disclosures to channel.
+Omitting BOT_CHANNEL or setting it to empty, will cause the bot not to broadcast disclosures to channel.

 ### API